 Prepare the ultrasonography device and identify the radial artery

 Check that the ultrasound machine is configured and functioning correctly: Set the machine to 2-D mode or B mode.
 Ensure that the screen image correlates with the spatial orientation of the probe as you are holding and moving it.
-The side-mark on the probe tip corresponds to a marker dot/symbol on the ultrasound screen.
+The side-mark on the probe corresponds to a marker dot/symbol on the ultrasound screen.
 Adjust the screen settings and probe position if needed to attain an accurate left-right orientation.

 Do a preliminary ultrasound inspection (nonsterile) of the area to determine whether the site is suitable for cannulation.
-Use a transverse (cross-sectional, short-axis) view, and set the depth until the radius bone is just visualized at the far field of the screen (depth markers are displayed on the side of the screen).
-Adjust the gain on the console so that the blood vessels are hypoechoic (appear black on the ultrasound screen) and the surrounding tissues are gray.
+Use a transverse (cross-sectional, short-axis) view, and set the depth until the radius is just visualized at the far field of the screen (depth markers are displayed on the side of the screen).
+Adjust the gain on the console so that the blood vessels are anechoic (appear black on the ultrasound screen) and the surrounding tissues are gray.
 Arteries are generally smaller, thick-walled, and round (rather than thin-walled and ovoid) and are less easily compressed (by pressing the probe against the skin) than veins.
 After identifying the radial artery, adjust the depth so that it is positioned in the middle third of the screen.

 Use color Doppler mode to identify a patent lumen and spectral Doppler mode to identify pulsatile blood flow in the artery.